TimigagaStudios/clipiq-ai/worker/DEPLOYMENT.md

 ## Before activation

-1. Apply Supabase migrations 006, 007, and 008 in order.
+1. Apply Supabase migrations 006 through 012 in order.
 2. Confirm the private `clipiq-media` bucket exists.
 3. Confirm the service-role key is stored only in Railway variables.
 4. Confirm Vercel has `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, and `CLIPIQ_STORAGE_BUCKET` for signed clip URLs.